Registering Cloudera Hybrid Environments

 Security

-Select the SELinux mode based on your requirements:
+Select one of the following SELinux modes based on your requirements:

 • Permissive